ikekou/orca-touchdesigner-pilot-tox/README.md

 ### Install ORCA

-Please download it.
+Please clone or download it.

 https://github.com/hundredrabbits/Orca

 ### Install Pilot

 Needed a little remodeling.
-So download this fork version.
+So clone or download this fork version.

 https://github.com/ikekou/Pilot